-In Dorset, we have been working with writer Louisa Adjoa Parker, artist Becca Gill / Radical Ritual and Activate Performing Arts to connect up with new communities and make new connections with the outstanding landscapes in Dorset.
+In Dorset, we have been working with writer Louisa Adjoa Parker, artistic director Becca Gill and her Radical Ritual team and Activate Performing Arts to connect up with new communities and make new connections with the outstanding landscapes in Dorset.

 Radical Ritual - Consequences

-Inspired by the enduring mystery of the Cerne Abbas Giant, Radical Ritual Artistic Director Becca Gill and team are working with the local community to devise and create a monumental new mythical creature for the Dorset National Landscape.
+Inspired by the enduring mystery of the Cerne Abbas Giant, Radical Ritual Artistic Director Becca Gill and team have been working with the local community to devise and create a monumental new mythical creature for the Dorset National Landscape.

-Made through fun, collaborative community workshops, the temporary will be Consequences Giant will be an impressive 30×40 metre and be ceremoniously unveiled with music, poetry, and ritual on the ancient hills of Somerset and Dorset in September.
+Made through fun, collaborative community workshops, the temporary Consequences Giant will be an impressive 30×40 metres and be ceremoniously unveiled with music, poetry, and ritual on the ancient hills of Somerset and Dorset in September.
 The Consequences Giant will visit Yeovil and Corfe Castle, and the unveiling will be available to watch online.

-The final artwork will be made from chalk and plants from the local landscape to create natural pigments, connecting to the land’s geology, plant-based inks and dyes from local flora such as nettles, brambles, alder bark, and woad and charcoal made from site-gathered wood.
+The final artwork has been made from chalk and plants from the local landscape to create natural pigments, connecting to the land’s geology, plant-based inks and dyes from local flora such as nettles, brambles, alder bark, and woad and charcoal made from site-gathered wood.
 Natural fibres and biodegradable materials will be used for the canvas and drawings to ensure environmental sustainability.
-Indigenous flora and fauna of Dorset will be incorporated into the creature.
-The project draws inspiration from Dorset’s unique interplay of geology, human history and natural evolution, reflecting these themes in the collaborative creation of mythical creatures and storytelling.

 Becca Gill and Radical Ritual